rahulkumar75/Task-Management/README.md

 npm start

 # Usage
-Access the Application
+* Access the Application
-Open your web browser and navigate to http://localhost:1234.
+	- Open your web browser and navigate to http://localhost:1234.
-Create a Task
+1.Create a Task
-Click on the "Add Task" button.
+* Click on the "Add Task" button.
-Fill in the task details and click "Save".
+* Fill in the task details and click "Save".

-View Tasks
+2.View Tasks
-The homepage will list all the tasks.
+* The homepage will list all the tasks.

-Update a Task
+3.Update a Task
-Click on a task to view its details.
+* Click on a task to view its details.
-Click on the "Edit" button, update the details, and click "Save".
+* Click on the "Edit" button, update the details, and click "Save".

-Delete a Task
+4.Delete a Task
-Click on a task to view its details.
+* Click on a task to view its details.
-Click on the "Delete" button.
+* Click on the "Delete" button.

 # API Endpoints
 * GET /tasks: Retrieve a list of all tasks.